 Why change is needed

-The solutions are limited.
-The best option is for workers in these fields to considerunionizing.
+The best option is for workers in these fields to consider unionizing.
 It’s a difficult process, but one that can provide leverage and protection for worker benefits in any field.

-Another possible solution is for governments to enforce a basic wage provision for all temporary work; yet this solution is bound to bust the system and result in the closing of small companies that depend on this type of contracts and the long-term rise in unemployment again.
+Another possible solution is for governments to enforce a basic wage provision for all temporary work.
+However, this solution will bust the system and result in the closing of small companies that depend on this type of contracts.
+As a result, we’d see a long-term rise in unemployment again.

 Ultimately, it comes down to the same solutions, the ones that nobody seems to want to implement: the government must find a way to tax corporations better.
 For that, expecting companies to have insane quarterly results has to change.